Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Auto-Chlor's rising, crystal clear and strong,
 While you're just residue of what went wrong.

-Auto-Chlor speaking, how can we help?
-Thank you for calling – we'll be there in 30 minutes.

 You call yourself Eco?
 More like Echo-lab
 Your service calls echo but never call back
-Your formula's trapped in last decade's grime
-Mean time between failures?
-It's failing all time Cycle after cycle, you rinse and fade away
-Your market share dissolving day after day
-While Auto-Chlor's solutions are crystal clear
-Your customers' patience... disappears
-Our chemistry's perfect, yours is a mess
-Playing chess while you're stuck on checkers, yes!

 Eco in your name but green's not your game Biodegradable?
 Your reputation's the same
 Our carbon footprint's light as a feather in flight